 Heel Spur Treatment North Adelaide | Help For Foot, Bone & Calcaneal Spurs

-At Heel Pain Clinics of Adelaide, we have people come in daily believing a Heel Spur is causing pain that limits what they want to do.
+At Heel Pain Clinics of Adelaide, we have people come in daily from North Adelaide believing a Heel Spur is causing pain that limits what they want to do.
 However, a Heel Spur does not cause the pain.

 It coincides with the actual pain inflicting condition: Plantar Fasciitis which affects the ligament-type structure in the sole of the foot that usually cause pain in the heel and/or arch.
 The irritated Plantar Fascia becomes inflamed and has small tears in the ligament belly (arch) or where it attaches in to the heel bone.
 A spur maybe present, but these are not the cause of heel pain.
 “Heel Spurs” is a misleading diagnosis that has been used over 30 years ago.

 Plantar Fasciitis is often described as the feeling of a stone bruise underneath the heel and fluctuates between acute sharpness to a constant ache.
 It usually causes pain in the first few steps in the morning and maybe later in the afternoon or evening.

 At Heel Pain Clinics of Adelaide we see mild cases of Plantar Fasciitis to complete ruptures in North Adelaide residents.
 The earlier it is treated the easier and faster it will resolve and avoid surgery.
 There is a good chance prescribed exercises and icing may resolve mild plantar fasciitis like in our 5 Step Heel Pain Relief Regime.
 However, many people will ignore the early symptoms in the hope that the tightness and the dull ache in the heel will go away.
 Moderate and severe plantar fasciitis requires an assessment at our clinic.
 If there is a partial or complete rupture in severe cases you may require surgery.

 Mild Plantar Fasciitis: